lukacspapp/GA-SEI-Project-4-Cicero/README.md

 ## Challenges 🧗‍♂️

-**Payment**: Definitely the most challenging was to implement the payment function as I was having difficulties understanding Braintree's documentation, but after rereading, researching, many trial and error I figured it out!
+**Payment**: Definitely the most challenging was to implement the payment function as I was having difficulties understanding Braintree's documentation, but after rereading, researching, many trials and errors I figured it out!
 I was really happy with this one!
-For card number please use `4111 1111 1111 1111` and for the expiery date just use a future date exp: 05/25
+For card number please use `4111 1111 1111 1111` and for the expiry date just use a future date exp: 05/25

 [Payment file](https://github.com/lukacspapp/SEI-Project-4-Cicero/tree/main/lcodev/api/payment)

 <img src='https://i.imgur.com/dVRz3se.png'>

-**Time Management**: As I decided for this project to be a solo one, I knew in the beggining that I was not going to spend much time on the design but I have underestimated the time I had and that is why [User dahsbord](https://github.com/lukacspapp/SEI-Project-4-Cicero/blob/main/lcodev/front-end/src/user/UserDashBoard.js) is almost an empty component.
-Also when user is not logged in and is trying to put an item in a cart by pressing the 'Add to cart' button, in the console it says <code>Log In Please!</code> but does nothing else as I have run out of time.
+**Time Management**: As I decided for this project to be a solo one, I knew in the beginning that I was not going to spend much time on the design but I have underestimated the time I had and that is why [User dahsbord](https://github.com/lukacspapp/SEI-Project-4-Cicero/blob/main/lcodev/front-end/src/user/UserDashBoard.js) is almost an empty component.
+Also when the user is not logged in and is trying to put an item in a cart by pressing the 'Add to cart button, in the console, it says <code>Log In Please!</code> but does nothing else as I have run out of time.

 ## Wins 🏆

-**Project**: I was very proud of myself for putting togeter an MVP in only 9 days with integrated payment, four models while learning a new CSS framework
+**Project**: I was very proud of myself for putting together an MVP in only 9 days with integrated payment, four models while learning a new CSS framework

-**Bootsratp**: I had very little time to get use to another CSS framework but I found it similar to bulma.
-It was great to learn 3 different frameworks also it was a great learning for reading documentations again!
+**Bootsratp**: I had very little time to get used to another CSS framework but I found it similar to Bulma.
+It was great to learn 3 different frameworks also it was a great learning for reading documentation again!

 ## Key Learnings 📝

 * Python Fundamentals: As this was my first project using Python, I had the opportunity to solidify my understanding of it.
-* File Structuring: This was the first project when I started to have helper files so I can do larger functions and api calls outside of the main components so my code is much cleaner and more readable.
+* File Structuring: This was the first project when I started to have helper files so I can do larger functions and API calls outside of the main components so my code is much cleaner and more readable.
 * React Hooks: After making two React apps, React Hooks introduced a new way of working.
 I enjoyed using it and will continue to use it in future projects.